 Sarah continues her work as a leading researcher and advisor to the growing body of research relating to diversity, equity, and inclusion in the Canadian tech sector.
 She co-authored “Inclusion, Intention, Investment: A Playbook for Women Working in Tech” in partnership with #movethedial, and she has advised on flagship studies, including “Who Are Canada’s Tech Workers?,” Tech for All: Breaking Barriers in Toronto’s Innovation Community,” and “Canada’s Gender Equity Roadmap: A Study of Women in Tech.”
 She is currently a Research Advisor on Tech for Women’s Justice, a study exploring the intersections between violence against women, access to justice, and technology.

-Sarah has twice been named amongst the Women’s Executive Network’s Top 100 Most Powerful Women in Canada and on Culture Amp’s list of “Diversity and Inclusion Leaders You Should Know” in 2018 and 2019.
-As well as Create and Cultivate’s list of 10 Diversity Leaders Transforming the Workplace and Beyond.
+Sarah been named amongst the Women’s Executive Network’s Top 100 Most Powerful Women in Canada three times (2015, 2017, and 2021), Culture Amp’s list of “Diversity and Inclusion Leaders You Should Know” in 2018 and 2019, amongst Peak's 2022 Emerging Leaders shaping Canada's economy, culture, and society, as well as Create and Cultivate’s list of 10 Diversity Leaders Transforming the Workplace and Beyond.
 She speaks internationally at global tech and human rights conferences and is a TEDx speaker, and she’s been featured on CBC’s The National, as well as in Fast Company and The New York Times.
 She is currently a member of the Advisory Board for the Morrissette Institute for Entrepreneurship at Western University and a member of the Advisory Council for the School for Advanced Studies in the Arts and Humanities at Western University.
 She is a former member of the Advisory Council for Equality Fund (formerly The MATCH International Women’s Fund) and a former member of the Board of Directors for Wen-Do Women’s Self Defense.